-Section 1 of this bill requires a district board of health and the State Board of Health to [monitor] evaluate the removal or remediation of substances involving a controlled substance, immediate precursor or controlled substance analog and any material, compound, mixture or preparation that contains any quantity of methamphetamine.
-Section 1 further requires [a district board of health and the State Board of Health] the State Environmental Commission to adopt regulations: (1) concerning the monitoring of the removal or remediation of such substances; and (2) establishing standards pursuant to which a property, building or place may be deemed safe for habitation.
-It and (2) estifying that materials or substances involving methamphetamine have been removed from or remediated on a motor vehicle which has been the site of a crime that involves the manufacture, sale or use of methamphetamine.
+Section 1 of this bill requires a district board of health and the State Board of Health to evaluate the removal or remediation of substances involving a controlled substance, immediate precursor or controlled substance analog and any material, compound, mixture or preparation that contains any quantity of methamphetamine.
+Section 1 further requires the State Environmental Commission to adopt regulations: (1) concerning the monitoring of the removal or remediation of such substances; and (2) establishing standards pursuant to which a property, building or place may be deemed safe for habitation.